 My dear sisters, do you not know?
 Do you not know that you are more than simple canvases to be displayed and looked upon?
 We are temples of the living God.
 Your wrapping may or may not conform to society's ever-changing beauty trends, but your treasure--your beauty, your power, your influence--is found within.
 You are designed to carry the Holy Spirit of God within you.

-see unfading beauty and want more of it--not more of you, but more of the God in you.
+If you want to be attractive, carry the presence of God.When you possess the fruits of the Spirit, people will see unfading beauty and want more of it--not more of you, but more of the God in you.
 You will be attractive because the gospel that you live is attractive.
 You will be powerful because the gospel that you speak is powerful unto salvation.

 Of course, there is this outer stuff--this skin that we live in.
 At the end of the day, I still have stretch marks that I must be reconciled with.
 This outward beauty honestly just doesn't matter as much as Satan would have you think it does.

-Proverbs 31:30 tells us that "Charm is deceitful, and beauty is vain, but a woman who fears the Lord is to be praised.
+Proverbs 31:30 tells us that "Charm is deceitful, and beauty is vain, but a woman who fears the Lord is to be praised."

 Notice, please, it doesn't say that a beautiful woman is vain.
 Beauty is vain.
 This entire obsession with women and their bodies is vain.
 This idea of beauty begs us to pay it more attention than it's worth.
 When we are single, it begs us to think that we must possess a certain kind of beauty to attract a man.
 When we are married, it begs us to think that we must possess it to keep a man.
 Yet, it is so deceitful.
 When you look at history, has skin deep beauty ever kept a man?
 If it did, celebrity marriages wouldn't be known for failure.
 What keeps a man loving a woman is not her unchanging skin, but his unchanging character.
 Likewise, a woman's character keeps her loving her husband and two people set on loving each other is what keeps a relationship beautiful.